 Jeffrey S. Lantis Biographical Information

 Lantis is a Professor of Political Science and Chair of the Global and International Studies Program at The College of Wooster.
-A prolific author, Lantis has published eleven books and dozens of research articles on foreign policy analysis, nuclear non-proliferation, and critical constructivism.
+A prolific author, Lantis has published fifteen books and dozens of research articles on foreign policy analysis, nuclear non-proliferation, and critical constructivism.
 He is also internationally recognized for his commitment to active teaching and learning.

 Lantis’ research specializations include international security, norms, strategic culture, nuclear nonproliferation, and foreign policy analysis.
 A former Fulbright Senior Scholar in Australia, Lantis is author of recent books, including Foreign Policy Advocacy and Entrepreneurship (University of Michigan Press, 2019), Arms and Influence: U.S. Technology Innovations and the Evolution of International Security Norms (Stanford University Press, 2016), and United States Foreign Policy in Action (Wiley-Blackwell, 2013).
 He is editor of Strategic Culture and Security Policies in the Asia-Pacific (Routledge, 2015) and co-editor of Teaching International Relations (Edward Elgar, 2021) and Foreign Policy in Comparative Perspective: Domestic and International Influences on State Behavior, Second Edition (Sage/CQ Press, 2013).
 In addition, Lantis has published numerous academic journal articles and book chapters on international norm contestation, party factionalism and foreign policy, strategic culture, and sensitive nuclear technology assistance.
 He also serves as co-editor of the ISA flagship journal International Studies Perspectives from 2020-2025.